emfmesquita/beyondhelp/README.md

     - Customizable colors for each level (bundle, compendium, map, area);
     - Custom map areas are organized on bundles that can be exported, shared and imported by the community.

+### Compendium TOC on Side Menu
+- Huge thanks to Dawson Conway (https://github.com/dconman) the author of this feature;
+- This adds the full toc on the side menu for compendiums.

 ### Play-by-post Notes
 - Huge thanks to [gludington](https://github.com/gludington) the author of this feature;
 - Collapsible area on play-by-post threads of D&D Beyond forum that enables adding private notes related with the campaign;
 - All data can be seen, deleted, downloaded on the extension configuration page;
 - Attention: The notes are persisted on the local machine (not synchronized between devices) and are erased if the extension is removed from chrome.

-### Compendium TOC on Side Menu
-- Huge thanks to Dawson Conway (https://github.com/dconman) the author of this feature;
-- This adds the full toc on the side menu for compendiums.
-This is not enabled by default.
-To turn it on head to the extension options (the wrench on extension pop up page) and check the "Show table of contents on compendium pages".

 ### Compendium References
 - Extra buttons on all compendium pages that enables the user to copy references that can be pasted on: